 My top pick from Beatriz Williams: Summer Wives

 Beatriz Williams writes what I like to call “soap opera historical fiction.”
 Her books all take place in different time periods, but they are filled with lots of drama — kind of like a historic Elin Hilderbrand read.

 My top pick of Williams is Summer Wives.
 Set on an exclusive New England island in 1951 and 1969, it has all the makings of a historical fiction beach read: love, money, class, and a murder mystery.
 I was completely and utterly immersed in this one and all of its historical era “rich people problems!”

 You may also like these books by Beatriz Williams:

-- Our Woman in Moscow: A most Anticipated Novel of Summer 2021 According to Bustle, Buzzfeed, and Shereads, about a woman in 1948 who goes missing with her family, presumably in Russia, and her sister who poses as the wife of counterintelligence agent in an effort to free them.
+- Our Woman in Moscow: A most Anticipated Novel of Summer 2021 According to Bustle, Buzzfeed, and SheReads, about a woman in 1948 who goes missing with her family, presumably in Russia, and her sister who poses as the wife of a counterintelligence agent in an effort to free them.

 My top pick from Chanel Cleeton: Next Year in Havana

-Chanel Cleeton is known for writing historical fiction set primarily in Cuba.
+Chanel Cleeton is known for writing historical fiction book series set primarily in Cuba.
 She is really good at teaching you Cuban history while also creating suspense through strong female leads.